Cray-HPE/docs-csm/operations/observability/Observability.md

     - Goss test dashboard view that shows total product test details, and from that view an administrator can zoom in to focus on details of a single test.
   - Product stream health

-- Drill down health dashboard with roll up.
+- Drill down health dashboard with roll up summary of health checks.
   - Aggregate checks
     - Problem/OK counts across each product stream.
   - Functional checks